Income Investors: Read this First!

 There are safer ways to generate high income.
 I believe rising inflation will increase the value of real estate and hard assets.
 In that case, using REITs (real estate investment trusts) or energy MLPs (master limited partnerships) is one way to earn high income and possibly even grow your capital while rate are rising.

 What I would not do is jump into an unproven means of earning high income.
 Ten years ago, the global financial system nearly collapsed thanks to reckless real estate lending.
 You’d think we all learned our lesson from that, but human beings have a nasty habit of repeating past mistakes.

 Before you put your hard-earned money into any investment, make sure you know all the risks.
-Otherwise, you may find yourself washing that luxury automobile for a living instead of driving it.
+Otherwise, you may find yourself washing that luxury automobile for a living instead of owning it.